victorhearnyeates/three_node_elasticsearch/README.md

 This repo contains a preconfigured version of elasticsearch (version 5.3 but you should be able to use whichever version you prefer), that starts a local three node cluster.

 To start it off, simply run the `start.sh` script, which will start each node of elasticsearch in the background, on ports 9200, 9201, 9202.
 There will be a lot of error messages thrown, but it's nothing to worry about.
 To stop it, run the `stop.sh` script, again you will have several error messages thrown, but they are nothing to worry about.
+There are currently two lines in `stop.sh` one for MacOS, one for Linux, I haven't tested yet whether the Linux line also works for MacOS

 It's fairly easy to add nodes, etc, by copying the config_node_x and simply changes the values in the elasticsearch.yml file.